NexHori/Papilio-Academy/README.md

-# University Course Management System
+# Papilio Academy Course Management

 ## Overview
 This project aims to modernize the course management system for a local university.